NIO Investors Have Opportunity to Lead NIO Inc. Securities Fraud Lawsuit

-Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NIO Inc. ("NIO" or the "Company") (NYSE: NIO).
+LOS ANGELES, Oct.
+18, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NIO Inc. ("NIO" or the "Company") (NYSE: NIO).

 Class Period: August 20, 2020 – July 11, 2022